-If you don’t want to overhaul your entire dining room or kitchen, consider a quick spruce via a new set of chairs.
+If you don’t want to overhaul your entire dining room or kitchen, consider a quick spruce via a new set of contemporary dining chairs.
 A colourful, contemporary design will refresh a battered dining table, and doesn’t have to cost the earth.
-From plush velvet to worn leather and natural rattan, these dining chairs will ensure you’ll be sitting pretty for years to come.
+From plush velvet to worn leather and natural rattan, these contemporary dining chairs will ensure you’ll be sitting pretty for years to come.

 1. Looking for luxe?
 Go for gold and velvet